NA-MIC/ProjectWeek/PW33_2020_GranCanaria/LSHindexing/README.md

 1. Develop hashing scheme based on SIFT-RANK features
 1. Apply technique to sample datasets from [TCIA](cancerimagearchive.org)
 1. Test ability to predict labels based on feature based hashes
+1. Evaluate approach in the context of content based image retrieval

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Write python code to implement LSC-SIFT-RANK
+1. Write python code to implement LSH-SIFT-RANK
 1. Test on subset of labeled TCIA datasets from 5 collections (Anti-PD-1_Lung, CPTAC-PDA, CPTAC-UCEC, NSCLC Radiogenomics, TCGA-UCEC)
 1. Develop plans for larger TCIA dataset (17,000+ volumes from 78 labeled collections)
 1. Explore other variables that could be correlated with these hashes